Judge rejects Donald Trump bid to dismiss E. Jean Carroll's first defamation lawsuit | Law-Order

 Trump, the front-runner for the 2024 Republican presidential nomination, is appealing the $5 million jury verdict.
 On Tuesday, he countersued Carroll, claiming that she defamed him in a CNN interview one day after the May 9 verdict by saying, "oh yes he did, oh yes he did," when asked about the jury finding that he did not commit rape.

 Carroll's original lawsuit is scheduled for a Jan.
 15, 2024, trial.
 She is seeking at least $10 million in damages.
-Kaplan this month let her amend her lawsuit to add comments Trump made during a CNN town hall following the jury verdict, in which he called her account "fake" and labeled her a "whack job."
+Kaplan this month let her amend her lawsuit to add Trump's comments from a CNN town hall following the jury verdict, in which he called her account "fake" and labeled her a "whack job."

 The case is Carroll v Trump, U.S. District Court, Southern District of New York, No. 20-07311.